tanu-dhama/Student_Screen_Time_Record/README.md

 - Jupyter Notebook

 ## 📁 Key Analyses
-- 🔍 Mhich area most use of device urban_or_rural area?
+- 🔍 Which area most use of device urban_or_rural area?
 - 📱 Screen time impact on health
 - 👀 Handlig missing values
 - 📈 Highest votes in vote Avg Column